Goals and objectives

 - To demonstrate that the beavers and their impacts will, on balance, be regarded by the local community and stakeholders as positive

-The Project Steering Group will ensure that the trial introductions will be conducted in an objective and scientific manner, following IUCN and Welfare guidelines, liaising closely with local communities, and monitoring the effects that the beavers have on their local environment.
+The Sussex Beaver Group will ensure that the trial introductions, which will be conducted in an objective and scientific manner, following IUCN and Welfare guidelines, liaising closely with local communities, and monitoring the effects that the beavers have on their local environment.

 All parties recognise that beaver populations may eventually require management to ensure interactions with infrastructure and livelihoods are acceptable to stakeholders.
 Preventative measures will be taken where needed, to minimise these impacts before invasive techniques, such as trapping and relocation are considered.
 This will become particularly relevant if beavers reach carrying capacity in their current enclosures.

-The main objectives of the beaver trial are as follows:
+The main objectives of the Sussex Beaver Group are as follows: